FESOM/fesom2_doc/doc/vertical_discretization.rst

 Vertical discretization: Layer thicknesses and layer equations
 **************************************************************

 FESOM2 uses Arbitrary Lagrangian Eulerian (ALE) vertical coordinate.
 This implies that level surfaces are allowed to move.
-ALE vertical coordinate on its own only the framework enabling moving level surfaces.
-The way how they are moving depend on one's particular goal and may require additional algorithmic steps.
+ALE vertical coordinate on its own is only the framework enabling moving level surfaces.
+The way how they are moving depends on one's particular goal and may require additional algorithmic steps.
 Two limiting cases obviously include the case of fixed :math:`z`-levels and the case when levels are isopycnal surfaces.
 At present only vertical coordinates that slightly deviate from :math:`z`-surfaces are supported in FESOM, but many other options will follow.

 The implementation of ALE vertical coordinate in FESOM2 basically follows  :cite:`Ringler2013`.
 An alternative approach, used by MOM6, see, e.g., :cite:`Adcroft_Hallberg_2006` :cite:`Adcroft2019`, is in the exploratory phase.